History of Worcestershire: Politics

 Rejection of the Reform Bill in 1831 led to a riot in Worcester.
-The Mayor was hit by a stone thrown by the rioters, and called in the Hussars to suppress the disturbance.
-The disturbances were directed however not just at the lack of Parliamentary reform, but also at the dissatisfaction with local grovernment, which was still operating as a system of self-appointed town burgesses electing councils in Bewdley, Droitwich, Evesham, Kidderminster and Worcester.
+The mayor was hit by a stone thrown by the rioters, and called in the Hussars to suppress the disturbance.
+The disturbances were directed however not just at the lack of parliamentary reform, but also at the dissatisfaction with local government, which was still operating as a system of self-appointed town burgesses electing councils in Bewdley, Droitwich, Evesham, Kidderminster and Worcester.

 Protests against the high bread prices caused by the Corn Laws and political reform could combine.
 In 1842, a meeting in Worcester passed a resolution making the point that a representative Parliament would never have backed the Corn Laws.
 The Worcester Mayor prevented the full meeting from backing a motion in support of the 1838 People's Charter which called for universal male suffrage.

 Reaction to the political defeat of Chartism in the early 1840s led to a movement to liberate the working people through ownership of land holdings.
 Subscriptions were set up to fund small villages of Chartists with land holdings; two of these were in Worcestershire, in Dodford and at Lowbands, Redmarley d'Abitot.
 The scheme however was not sustainable and was wound up as a Ponzi scheme by Parliament.

-In 1835, the Municipal Reform Act created a system of elected Mayors, Aldermen and councillors.
+The Municipal Reform Act 1835 created a system of elected mayors, aldermen and councillors.
 The franchise was restricted by a property qualification and to men.
 In Droitwich, the town clerk resisted the changes by refusing to hand over documents to the new authority.
 Other towns were granted new borough administrations, although this was a slow process; being granted many decades later in Dudley (1865) and Stourbridge (1914).
 Bromsgrove's town was made an urban district in 1858.

 Nevertheless, political corruption persisted in Worcester throughout the century.
 Votes were bought through simple bribes, for instance of money or beer, which were seen by some poorer people as an important supplement to their meagre incomes.
 Extension of voting rights made such bribery very expensive.
-Despite the Corrupt Practices Act that made these activities clearly illegal in 1883, the practices continued and were investigated by a Royal Commission in 1906, which found that around 500 people in Worcester continued to sell their votes, at this stage to the Conservative Party.
+Despite the Corrupt and Illegal Practices Prevention Act 1883 that made these activities clearly illegal, the practices continued and were investigated by a royal commission in 1906, which found that around 500 people in Worcester continued to sell their votes, at this stage to the Conservative Party.
 The investigation, which was prompted by the Liberal Party, dented the liberal vote for many years after as a result.

 Town and municipal facilities improved in the period.
 New town halls were built and gas street lighting installed.
 Libraries and institutes were built especially in the later 1800s and public parks created.